DESCRIPTION: Church hurt happens when your church experience leaves you with a wound that requires time for healing and time for you to recover.

 Experiencing spiritual abuse changes us.
 It is painful and an utter contradiction of what healthy spiritual experiences are designed to do.

 Part of healing is understanding what has happened to you.
-Spiritual abuse is always an unthinkable offense.

 Spiritual abuse is often an abuse of power relationships (a pastor, a supervisor, or an elder board).